+During warm weather, students may wear appropriate shorts.
 Students may not wear shirts with offensive language or pictures on them.
 They will be required to change if these items are worn to school.
-Hats are not to be worn in the building.
+Hats are not to be worn in the building except for religious or health-related headwear.
 Shoes should be appropriate and safe.
+Please see www.gpschools.org and under School Board, click Policies for 5511 - DRESS AND GROOMING.